aws-samples/codecatalyst-cloudfront-invalidation-sample/README.md

 # CI/CD Deployment with CodeCatalyst's Cloudfront Cache Invalidation

-This repository showcases the application of the `InvalidateAmazonCloudFrontCache` action from CodeCatalyst, as defined in [a relative link](.codecatalyst/workflows/InvalidateCloudfrontCacheSampleWorkflow.yml).
+This repository showcases the application of the `InvalidateAmazonCloudFrontCache` action from CodeCatalyst, as defined in [InvalidateCloudfrontActionSampleWorkflow](.codecatalyst/workflows/InvalidateCloudfrontCacheSampleWorkflow.yml).

 While designed for integration within an Amazon CodeCatalyst workspace, full utilization requires a setup based on an accompanying tutorial or the blog post